 The birth of a baby is one of those big life accomplishments and it is nice to take a moment to recognize this milestone.
 The best way to show off your pride and joy is with a beautiful baby announcement card.
 We LOVE the selection at our go-to stationer Minted.

 Another option that makes for a sweet memento is a newspaper announcement.
 Okay, maybe a little old-fashioned!

 Whatever route you choose to spread the word there is no wrong way – pick whichever option feels right and fits your budget. knows there is an endless diaper bill heading your way.
-Check out Minted’s budget savvy birth announcements if price is part of the equation.
+Check out Minted’s budget-savvy birth announcements if the price is part of the equation.

 What to include on a birth announcement